 His book details how in 1963, the band had a residency at Eel Pie Island that saw them playing to crowds so large that they poured off the island and across the bridge to Twickenham:

 “You can’t always get what you want, but Eel Pie definitely gave Mick Jagger’s band what they needed: big audiences.
-In 1963 the Stones had a residency on this diminutive Thames isle and attracted crowds so large they spilled across the bridge to Twickenham.
+In 1963 the Stones had a residency on this diminutive Thames isle and attracted crowds so large they spilled across the bridge to Twickenham, you can also check gustave a. larson.
 Over 15 years, the island played host to a sparkling array of emerging talent including Rod Stewart, Pink Floyd, Clapton, Bowie and Led Zep.
 Nowadays, paint brushes have replaced plectrums, with 26 artists’ studios crammed onto the island’s five acres – it’s clearly the perfect place to take a canvas and Paint It Black.”

 Each of the 60 islands included in the book are accessible for day trips.
 Overnight stays are permitted on most, either camping or at a local B&B or hotel.
 The book combines informative and entertaining narrative with hand-drawn maps and a comprehensive guide on how to get there and things to do.
 Well worth a read!